New York Foundling: The Foundling Asylum (1869–1879)

 The New York Foundling Asylum of the Sisters of Charity was established on October 8, 1869.
 Shortly thereafter, Sisters Irene, Teresa Vincent, and Ann Aloysia began operating out of a rented house at 17 East 12th Street in New York's Greenwich Village, where they received an infant on their first night of operation.

 Sister Irene, placed a white wicker cradle just inside the front door with the goal of receiving and caring for unwanted children and those whose parents could not properly care for them.
 45 more babies followed in that first month.
 Due to space considerations, the Foundling opened a Boarding department in November and began placing children under the care of neighbours.

 The need for this type of service was confirmed by the 123 babies that were left by January 1, 1870.
 Within a year, the Foundling purchased a larger house at 3 Washington Square.
 After two years, The Foundling had accepted 2,500 babies.
 The New-York Historical Society has a collection of the notes left with the abandoned babies, which is part of a larger collection of historic photographs of the Foundling maintained by the Society.
 The Foundling also accepted unmarried mothers.

 With help from a state matching grant, construction began on a new property between East 68th and 69th, Lexington and Third in 1872.
-An adoption department was established to find permanent homes for children; the first such placement occurred in May 1873.
+An adoption department was established to find permanent homes for children; such placement first occurred in May 1873.

 "Mercy Trains" and the Case Before the Supreme Court

-In 1854, the Children’s Aid Society began transporting children out of New York City into Protestant foster homes in the west, including Catholic children.
-In an attempt to keep Catholic children in catholic homes, the Foundling Hospital began their own mercy train efforts.
-Between 1875 and 1919, the New York Foundling Hospital sent infants and toddlers to pre-arranged Roman Catholic homes.
+In 1854, the Children's Aid Society (CAS) began transporting children out of New York City into Protestant foster homes in the west, including Catholic children.
+In an attempt to keep Catholic children in Catholic homes, the Foundling Hospital began their own mercy train efforts and soon grew to a scale that rivaled CAS.

+Between 1875 and 1919, the New York Foundling Asylum sent infants and toddlers to pre-arranged Roman Catholic homes.
 Parishioners in the destination regions were asked to accept children, and parish priests provided applications to approved families.
 The Foundling Hospital then placed children with families who requested a child.
+The Foundling's approach to child placements differed from CAS in two respects.
+First, the organization heavily relied on local priests in states with predominantly Catholic populations to facilitate the placements.
+Second, it made use of indenture contracts to require host families to raise the children as Catholic.
 By the 1910s, 1,000 children a year were placed with new families.

 The United States Supreme Court case involving the New York Foundling Hospital began when nineteen children were sent to Clifton, Arizona territory, and placed with Roman-Catholic Mexican American families living there.
 These children stayed with their Mexican American foster parents for less than two days before a group of vigilante white men forcibly removed them and redistributed the children themselves among the wives of leading white citizens.